rochars/wavefile/README.md

 ```

 #### Cue points
 You can create cue points using the **WaveFile.setCuePoint()** method.
-The method takes time in miliseconds and create a point in the corresponding position of the file:
+The method takes time in milliseconds and create a point in the corresponding position of the file:
 ```javascript
 wav.setCuePoint(1750, "some label");
 ```